Bill Macklin

 William E. "Bill" Macklin (born December 29, 1945) was an American judge and politician.

 Macklin lived in Lakeville, Minnesota with his wife and children.
-He received his bachelor's degree in theatre arts from University of Minnesota in 1968 and his Juris Doctor degree from Mitchell Hamline School of Law in 1975.
-Hw was admitted to the Minnesota bar.
+He received his bachelor's degree in theatre arts from the University of Minnesota in 1968 and his Juris Doctor degree from the Mitchell Hamline School of Law in 1975.
+He was admitted to the Minnesota bar.
 Macklin served in the Minnesota House of Representatives from 1989 to 1998 and was a Republican.
 He also served as a district court judge for Scott County, Minnesota.